referefz/HTB-Writeups/README.md

 # 🚩 HackTheBox Write-ups

-Welcome to my repository!!🚀 This repository documents my journey in learning and solving 100 machine for the HackTheBox platform.
+Welcome to my repository!!🚀 This repository documents my journey in learning and solving machines in HackTheBox platform.

 ---